-As the world gets more connected and borders continue to open up, more and more of us are calling more than one country home.
+As the world gets more connected and borders continue to open up, more and more of us are calling more than one country/region home.

 Dan*, a Malaysian, moved together with his wife and daughter to Singapore when the daughter started Year 7 for school.
 While the daughter has gone to the UK for boarding school now, Dan and his wife continue to live in Singapore.
 Throughout this time, the family has maintained a home in Malaysia and one in Singapore as well.
 Dan shuttles weekly between Singapore and Kuala Lumpur where he still owns several businesses, while his wife splits time between Singapore, Kuala Lumpur and London, where they also maintain a residence.

 Tim*, an American married to a Malaysian, calls Kuala Lumpur home.
 He also calls Singapore home as well.
 He maintains a home there because he spends quite a lot of time working out of Singapore, and also spends almost six months out of the year travelling globally for business.
 Because of his highly global and mobile life, Tim maintains offshore accounts to meet his global financial needs.